Terminology (Glossary)

 Child Asset

 A resource that is part of a larger codified module or stack but isn't independently codified on its own.
 In Firefly, a "child" asset is managed by its parent resource's IaC definition.
 For example, an AWS EBS volume that is automatically created as part of an EC2 instance is considered a child asset – it's managed through the EC2's configuration, not directly by separate IaC code.
-Child assets typically don't need their own IaC because they are created and managed by the parent's IaC.
+Child assets don't need their own IaC because they are created and managed by the parent's IaC.

 ClickOps & Event Tracking